FreRare/Chad-messenger/README.md

 ## Chad-messenger
-If there is any problem please contact me at abel.takaszte@gmail.com or at +36309904741
+If there is any problem please contact me at abel.takaszte@gmail.com